DrKobun/Comparador-Excel/sinapi-gui-app/README.md

 6. Click "Concluir" to generate and open the links based on your selections.

+7. A clickable link for more information is available in the SINAPI section, which opens a web page.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.